remix-run/react-router/doc/01 Route Configuration/Plain Route.md

 Same as `childRoutes` but asynchronous and receives the location state.
-Useful for code-splitting and dynamic route matching (given some state or session data, return a different set of child routes).
+Useful for code-splitting and dynamic route matching (given some state or session data to return a different set of child routes).

 #### `callback` signature